 ignore

 Target sources directory can contain files generated by your toolchains.
 If there are a lot of such files, it may negatively affect SVH performance.
-If that’s the case, or you want to see and use only relevant source files, you can specify what files in the sources directory should be ignored by SVH.
+If that’s the case, or if you want to see and use only relevant source files, you can specify what files in the source directory should be ignored by SVH.

 Example: